-Termination resistors required at both ends of the network receive data signals to match the impedance of the cable (between 100 and 500 ohms).
-Jumper pin 3 to 9 on the C-more touch panel 15-pin connector to place the 1200 internal resistor into the network.
-If the cable impedance is different, then use an external resistor matched to the cable impedance.
+^{} Termination resistors required at both ends of the network receive data signals to match the impedance of the cable (between 100 and 500 ohms).
+Jumper pin 13 to 9 on the C-more touch panel 15-pin connector to place the 120Ω internal resistor into the network.
+If the cable impedance is different, then use an external resistor matched to the cable impedance. resistor matched to the cable impedance.